aloetesting/aloe/docs/hooks.rst

     .. decorator:: each_step

-        Run this function before each `step`
+        Run this function before each `step`.

         :param Step step: the step about to be run